ggaarder/nnmnist/README.md

 struct layer {
     uint32 ncnt; // number of neurons.
 0 for the input layer

+    struct neuron {
-                 // number of weights is the number of the neurons of the last layer struct neuron {
+        float32 w[layers[l-1].ncnt]; // weights. number of weights is the number of the neurons of the last layer float32 bias;
-        float32 w[layers[l-1].ncnt]; // weights
-        float32 bias;
     } neurons[ncnt];
 } layers[L];